maxtue/ApartmentListings/README.md

 ## Motivation
 Sure, they offer some tools and data to analyse within their premium membership.
-But how much more fun would it be to collect all the data yourself?
+But how much more fun would it be to have all the data yourself?

 ## Screenshots